Learn With Us

 - Signing up below to receive our e-newsletter so that you'll hear about upcoming events and projects.

-We have been offering Communicating Science (GRAD 5144) since 2012, with two sections now available both spring and fall.
+Communicating Science (GRAD 5144) is offered both spring and fall.
 This course is capped at 18 students and is highly participatory, using theatre improvisation games and exercises as well as writing to help students become more effective at distilling their research and communicating it to non-specialist audiences.
-A focus on relaxation and deep listening helps participants make their communication more personal, direct, spontaneous, and responsive.
+A focus on relaxation, deep listening, storytelling, and awareness of self, others, and the environment helps participants make their communication more personal, direct, spontaneous, and responsive.
 The course provides opportunities for students to present their research to public audiences.

 We hope to develop new graduate-level courses, focusing on social media, writing for a public audience, media interviews, and more.